GCW Bloodsport

 GCW Bloodsport is a professional wrestling event held by the American promotion Game Changer Wrestling (GCW).
+Bloodsport usually takes place during the weekend of WWE's WrestleMania and SummerSlam events.
 This event consists of a unique ruleset compared to a traditional pro wrestling event, in that every match must end in either a knockout or submission.
 The traditional wrestling ring is replaced by a ring canvas with no ropes or turnbuckles.

 This event features worked shoot matches in a style that mimics the early days of MMA and catch wrestling.
 It is common for Bloodsport competitors to have some knowledge in other combat sports and/or MMA, as well as professional wrestling, as these one on one matches often appear stiff and have a feel of a classic Shoot-style wrestling fights.